Real Estate Website Design: IDX Alternatives That Load Fast

 Direct MLS link-out.
 Instead of embedding listings on your site, link to your MLS portal or Zillow profile.
 Your site stays fast.
 Visitors who want to browse listings click through.
 This is the simplest approach and keeps your PageSpeed at 90+.

 Featured listings as static content.
 Highlight 5-10 featured properties as static cards on your site.
 Update them weekly or when listings change.
 No external database queries.
 No JavaScript widgets.
-Just HTML cards with property photos, price, and a link to the full listing.
+HTML cards with property photos, price, and a link to the full listing.
+Each card loads in milliseconds instead of seconds.

 Neighborhood/area pages instead.
 Instead of competing with Zillow on listings (you will lose), compete on local expertise.
 Build pages for each neighborhood you serve with market data, school info, amenities, and your commentary.
-These pages rank for "[neighborhood] homes" and "[neighborhood] real estate" searches.
+These pages rank for "[neighborhood] homes" and "[neighborhood] real estate" searches where Zillow's generic listing pages cannot match your depth.

 What Converts for Real Estate